 Does An Upfront Fee Make The Agency A Scam?

 No, not necessarily.
 Just because an agency expects you to cover your initial start-up costs or they have a reasonable fee to join does not automatically make it a scam.
-The key word here is "reasonable".
-A couple of hundred dollars or less is one thing - a few thousand is another.
-No new model should ever pay thousands of dollars to start a modeling career.
+The key word here is “reasonable”.
+A couple of hundred dollars or less is one thing – a few thousand is another.

 The other key here is “market”.
 What market are you in?
 As a rule, agencies in large markets such as New York, London, Paris, Milan and Tokyo do not charge registration, administration or joining fees.
 They don’t have to.
 There is plenty of work available for their models so the agency will earn its income from the commissions they charge the models and the clients.
 Generally, agencies earn 20% from the models’ gross earnings and another 20% from the client.
 So, the agency actually earns 40% on a particular job.

 Agencies in smaller markets may not have this luxury.
-Most of the jobs in smaller markets are catalog, local television, fashion shows, trade shows, etc. The clients are usually small businesses but can, from time to time, be larger clients with bigger budgets.
+Most of the jobs in smaller markets are catalog, local television, fashion and trade shows.
+The clients are usually small businesses but can, from time to time, be larger clients with bigger budgets.
 It can be tough for agencies in smaller markets to make ends meet by only earning commissions from bookings.
-That's why smaller agencies usually have a training program or offer workshops to help generate additional income.
+That’s why smaller agencies usually have a training program or offer workshops to help generate additional income.
 There is nothing wrong with this!
-Don't automatically think that the agency is set up just to rip you off.
+Don’t automatically think that the agency is set up just to rip you off.
 The vast majority of agents in smaller markets are hard-working, honest people who really love the business and want you to succeed.

 Working in smaller markets can be the ticket for a new model to get the experience and exposure to the industry they need in order to make it in a larger market with a prestigious agency.
-The catalog and local magazine tearsheets you get can help you get the work Visa's required in order to work in some international countries.
-Remember, as a professional model you are self-employed - you are not an employee of the agency.
-Reasonable expenses are to be expected - just use your best judgement.
+The catalog and local magazine tearsheets you get can help you get the work Visa’s required in order to work in some international countries.

 If An Agency Likes Me They Will Pay For Everything – WRONG!